Where and when: Caprivi Strip, Namibia and Chobe National Park, Botswana, September 2025

 On the Caprivi Strip

-0700: We leave the hotel just after sunrise, the light still soft, as we begin the long drive along the Caprivi Strip, looping back toward Botswana.
+0700: We leave the hotel just after sunrise, as we begin the long drive along the Caprivi Strip, looping back toward Botswana.

 The Caprivi Strip is Namibia’s geographical oddity: a narrow panhandle stretching east from the country’s north-eastern corner.
 Botswana lies to the south, while Angola and Zambia press in from the north.

-But this strange shape has a very deliberate history.
+But this strange shape has a very interesting history.
 Originally part of British colonial Africa, the Caprivi Strip changed hands in the late 1890s during negotiations between Britain and Germany.
-Britain received the islands of Zanzibar; Germany, in return, took Heligoland (a small archipelago off the coast of Hamburg) and this thin slice of African land.
+Britain received the islands of Zanzibar; Germany, in return, took Heligoland (a small archipelago off the coast of Hamburg) and this thin slice of African land; and named it after Leo von Caprivi, tje German Chancellor who negotiated the deal.
 The Germans wanted access to the Zambezi River, believing it would provide a transport route to the Indian Ocean.
 It was a bold plan, undone by one immovable obstacle: Victoria Falls.

 After World War I, the region came under South African control, and later its administration was transferred to Windhoek.
-When South West Africa gained independence in 1980 and became Namibia, the Caprivi Strip was absorbed into the modern nation we know today.
+When South West Africa gained independence in 1980 and became Namibia, the Caprivi Strip was absorbed into the Namibia we know today.

 Today, much of the area is protected national parkland.
 It’s an important wildlife corridor, especially for elephants moving between Namibia and Botswana, and onward into Angola, Zimbabwe, and Zambia.

-It’s also one of the last strongholds for African wild dogs, ghosts of the bush that few are lucky enough to see.
+It’s also one of the last strongholds for African wild dogs, that are rarely seen.
+In fact, we saw many signs asking oeople to report any sightings.

 1230: After a couple of pit stops we reach the Botswana border.
 By 1315, passports stamped and formalities done, we’re officially across.